Skip to navigation Skip to content

 If the customer and/or their partner's paid employment income will preclude payment for the first entitlement period:

-• code the employment income within the new claim via the Employment Income Summary/Employment Income Paid Details (EANS/EAPP) screen
+• code the employment income within the new claim via the Employment Income Summary (EANS) screen and code employment income on the Employment Income Paid Period (EAPP) table

 • assess the claim

-• for YA and Austudy customers, if the employment income precludes payment for the first entitlement period and the claim rejects (Income too High (INC)) or Partner Excess Income precludes customer payment (INE)):
+• for YA and Austudy customers, if the employment income precludes payment for the first entitlement period and the claim rejects Income too High (INC) or Partner Excess Income precludes customer payment (INE) determine the date the customer would become payable.
+On the Start Date Calculator (NDC) screen, update the manual start date with:

 • reject the claim if the customer is not qualified within 13 weeks of claim lodgement

-Code the EAPP screen using LOP or IOP as the frequency to reject the claim due to income if:
+Code the EAPP table using LOP or IOP as the frequency to reject the claim due to income if:

 • a customer states they and/or their partner have employment income, and